alfifrr/milestone-1/README.md

 ### 1. Initial HTML Structure

-The project started with semantic HTML, creating a well-structured document containing:
+This project started with semantic HTML structure, creating a well-structured document containing:

 - Logical sections (`header`, `main`, `footer`) for easier navigation.
-- Semantic elements like `section`, `article`, and `nav`.
+- Semantic elements consist of several `section`, `article`, and `nav`.

 ### 2. Adding CSS Styling

-Styling was introduced with a mobile-first philosophy:
+Styling was introduced with a mobile-first approach:

 - **Fonts**: Google Fonts `Oswald` and `Roboto Slab`.
-- **Theme**: Black background with lime accents for a modern look.
+- **Theme**: Black background with lime accents for a bold and modern look.
 - **Effects**: Parallax scrolling and offset adjustment for headers.

 ### 3. Enhancing with JavaScript